Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

 \subsection{Time-varying errors}

-In this section, we manage to train the phase parameters when the errors are time-dependent.
-As we know, it is impossible to exactly give out the Taylor expansion for time-varying errors by using traditional composite pulse technologies \cite{Freeman97}, because the Hamiltonian generally cannot commute with itself at different times.
-One common method of tackling time-varying errors is to take advantage of appropriate unitary transformations to formally divide the evolution operator of the system into error-free and error components, and then design related parameters to minimize the influence of the error term \cite{Green2013,PhysRevA.90.012316,PhysRevLett.113.250501,Zhen2016,Haas2019,Li2021,PhysRevA.104.052625}.
+In this section, we manage to train the phase parameters when the errors are time dependent.
+It is worth mentioning that one rarely obtains the exact Taylor series expression for time-varying errors by using traditional composite pulse technologies \cite{Freeman97}, because the Hamiltonian generally cannot commute with itself at different times.
+The popular method of tackling time-varying errors is to make use of an appropriate unitary transformation to formally divide the evolution operator of the system into error-free and error terms, and then design related parameters to minimize the influence of the error term \cite{Green2013,PhysRevA.90.012316,PhysRevLett.113.250501,Zhen2016,Haas2019,Li2021,PhysRevA.104.052625}.
 While this method is effective, it is quite cumbersome.